The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 These losses are generally able to be offset against certain profits either in the year the loss was incurred, previous or future years.
 The rules governing such offset are similar for each loss source but there are nuances and claim requirements that differ depending upon the source of the loss.

 From 1 April 2017, the loss carry forward rules were relaxed to allow carried forward losses to be offset against future total profits of a company.
-Prior to 1 April 2017, many losses brought forward had to be
+Prior to 1 April 20

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.